 Tuition & Fees

-Ursuline Academy’s tuition for the 2019-2020 academic year has been set for $15,500 with a standard fee of $375 and a technology fee of $200.
+Ursuline Academy’s tuition for the 2019-2020 academic year has been set for $14,850 with a standard fee of $375 and a technology fee of $200.
 Ursuline Academy students have a choice to bring their own laptop or use an Ursuline-provided laptop.
 Please see the Technology Information Sheet below for details.
-The laptop fee of $250 will be assessed to students choosing an Ursuline Academy-provided laptop.
-2019-2020 Technology Information Sheet
+The laptop fee of $285 will be assessed to students choosing an Ursuline Academy-provided laptop.

 Tuition covers a portion of the costs of teaching services to facilitate the physical, spiritual, and mental growth and development of students in a safe and wholesome environment.
-For the 2019-2020 school year, the actual cost of educating an Ursuline student is $18,925.
-The gap between the actual cost of education and tuition is $2,850.
+For the 2019-2020 school year, the difference between the actual cost of educating an Ursuline student and tuition is $2,750.
 This difference is made up with charitable gifts to the Ursuline Fund by parents, grandparents and friends as well as our annual fundraising events.

 Ursuline Academy partners with Smart Tuition for the processing and collection of our families’ tuition and fees.
 This partnership with Smart Tuition allows for a confidential system where families can see for themselves a complete report of their tuition account.
 Details such as tuition billing, financial assistance, laptop fee, tuition GAP donations and elective fees are posted directly to family accounts.
 A secure login ID enables parents to view this information at any time of the day.